 Note for international students: International students enrolled in the course who study fully online will not be eligible for an international student visa.

 The eligibility of students for membership of the accrediting body is subject to meeting the requirements of that body and that Deakin makes no representations that individuals will meet those requirements.

-- a Bachelor degree in a different discipline*
+- completion of a bachelor degree or higher in a different discipline*

 Fees and scholarships

 Learn more about fees and your options for paying.